Manage user consent

 Consent mode

-For websites, consent mode causes tags with consent checks to adjust storage behavior.
-If a user denies consent, tags no longer store cookies but instead send pings to the Google Server as described in Consent mode behavior.
+Tags with consent checks adjust cookie storage behavior.
+If a user denies consent, tags no longer store cookies but instead send pings to the Google server, as described in Consent mode behavior.
 This means that not all information about visitors who deny consent is lost.
-Pings allow Google Analytics 4 properties to model data, as described in About modeled conversions and Behavioral modeling for consent mode.
+Pings allow Google Analytics 4 properties to model data, as described in About modeled key events and Behavioral modeling for consent mode.

 IAB Europe Transparency & Consent Framework (TCF)

 The IAB Europe Transparency & Consent Framework (TCF) is an alternative way of obtaining and tracking consent state.
 If your custom implementation or CMP uses the TCF to obtain consent, it passes the consent state to Google as a special TCF string.
 The Google tag or Tag Manager can read this string and set measurement behavior for tags with consent checks.
-See IAB Transparency and Consent Framework v2 and Google Analytics for more details.
-For those who use TCF v2.0 but are not yet registered on the IAB Europe Global Vendor List (GVL), Google provides Additional Consent Mode as described in Google’s Additional Consent Mode technical specification.
+See Implement the Transparency and Consent Framework for more details.
+For those who are not yet registered on the IAB Europe Global Vendor List (GVL), Google provides Additional Consent Mode as described in Google’s Additional Consent Mode technical specification.

 When your users deny consent with a consent solution that uses the TCF, GA4 properties can’t model data to fill in the missing information.